DeadlyBossMods/DBM-CountPack-Overwatch/README.md

 # Installation:

-Just install this with Twitch client, or download and unzip and drop the DBM-CountPack-Overwatch folder directly into addons folder and DBM-Core version 7.2.7 or higher will be able to add the counts to countdown drop downs.
+Just install this with your addon client, or download and unzip and drop the DBM-CountPack-Overwatch folder directly into addons folder and DBM-Core version 7.2.7 or higher will be able to add the counts to countdown drop downs.

 After that, just select the overwatch files from the countdown drop down menus